Long Island Sound Program

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-The EPA LISO annually releases a request for base program pre-proposals in the Fall.
-Pre-proposals are due to the LISO generally by early January or as specified in guidance.
-The LISS management committee reviews pre-proposals in late January to identify areas of concern and to request additional information or clarification on proposals through the LISO.
-The LISO coordinates review of pre-proposals among the several LISS technical work groups and teams to ensure consistency with program goals and objectives as outlined in the CCMP and other priorities as directed by the management committee.
+Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through Grants.gov.
+The EPA LISO annually releases a request for base program pre-applications in the Fall.
+Pre-applications are due to the LISO generally by early January or as specified in guidance.
+The LISS management committee reviews pre-applications in late January to identify areas of concern and to request additional information or clarification on applications through the LISO.
+The LISO coordinates review of pre-applications among the several LISS technical work groups and teams to ensure consistency with program goals and objectives as outlined in the CCMP and other priorities as directed by the management committee.
 If necessary, applicants are contacted by the LISO to provide the additional information or clarification.
-The LISO coordinates review of the revised proposals and develops funding recommendations for the management committee's consideration in April.
-The management committee makes final recommendations on funding pre-proposals at that time, or as otherwise specified.
+The LISO coordinates review of the revised applications and develops funding recommendations for the management committee's consideration in April.
+The management committee makes final recommendations on funding preproposals at that time, or as otherwise specified.
 Applicants are advised of the status of their request by the LISO within 30 days of the management committee's final decisions.
-Applicants, except in limited circumstances approved by the Agency, must submit all initial applications for funding through https://www.grants.gov.
-Additional information on applying for EPA grants can be found at: https://www.epa.gov/grants/how-apply-grants .
+Successful applicants are required to submit formal grant applications using the standard federal grant application forms.
+The deadline for submitting applications may vary by EPA Region, but is generally June 1st.
+Applications not received by the deadline are not further considered for funding.
+Unallocated funds are carried over or otherwise used to further the purposes of this program at the discretion of the management committee.

 Award Procedure

-Each federal assistance application and final work plan will be evaluated by the LISO to determine the adequacy of the application under LISS priorities and objectives, including technical merit and relevance of the project to the implementation of the CCMP and for consistency with the pre-application proposal.
-Each federal assistance award application will also be subject to an administrative review by the EPA Region 1 or 2 grants management office.
-Funds are awarded by the EPA Region 1 or 2 Administrator as appropriate.
-Grantees will receive a final assistance award package from the appropriate EPA Regional grants management office.
+Each federal assistance application and final work plan will be evaluated by the LISO to determine the adequacy of the application under LISS priorities and objectives, including technical merit and relevance of the project to the implementation of the CCMP and for consistency with the pre-application.
+Each federal assistance award application will also be subject to an administrative review by the EPA Region 2 grants management office.
+Funds are awarded by the EPA Region 2 Administrator as appropriate.
+Grantees will receive a final assistance award package from the EPA Regional 2 grants management office.
 An assistance agreement recipient demonstrates its commitment to carry out the award by either: 1) drawing down funds within 21 days after the EPA award or amendment mailing date; or, 2) not filing a notice of disagreement with the award terms and conditions within 21 days after the EPA award or amendment mailing date.
 Recipients are not required to sign and return a copy of the award document.
-Payments under awards may be made on an advance or reimbursement basis.
-For competitive awards, EPA will review and evaluate applications, proposals, and/or submissions in accordance with the terms, conditions, and criteria stated in the competitive announcement.
-Competitions will be conducted in accordance with EPA policies/ regulations for competing assistance agreements.

 Deadlines